capitalisttofu/stock-market-streaming-app/README.md

 ## Setup

 We use docker to run the kafka cluster as well as the apache flink application.
 They can be simplfy spun up with `docker-compose up`.
+Instructions on provisioning the partition and topics of the kafka cluster can be found in the `backend/README.md` file.